shaoanlu/Udacity-SDCND-Vehicle-Detection/README.md

 **SSD_car_detection.ipynb:** Car detection using SSD is done in the first 6 cells.

+**ssd_download_essentials_keras2.ipynb:** Run this notebook first to download SSD implemnetation, moviepy package and target video from github.

+**SSD_car_detection_keras2.ipynb:** Car detection using SSD is done in the first 6 cells.
+This script will be in ./ssd_keras-master after running ssd_download_essentials_keras2.ipynb

 ## Requiremnets

 * Keras 1 or keras 2